christiantschoerner/randomreferral/README.md

 ## TODOs
 - Create MetaManager (+ Multi-Language Support)
-- Better way to fetch existing referrals
+- Better way to fetch existing referrals (DONE?!)

 ## Changelog
+### 28.7.2020 - 00:36 (MEZ)
+Fixed an issue which prevented users from using special characters in delete password Implemented Beta Method to Fetch Referral Data 5829% faster!

 ### 27.7.2020 - 17:45 (MEZ)
 Added Page to delete code with delete password.
 Also fixed some texts and wrote some new :)